milanglacier/Helix-Zellij-AI-REPL-Workflow/README.md

 - AI CLI applications like Aider and Claude Code
 - Multiplexing: Manage multiple REPLs and processes efficiently using Zellij's tabs, panes, and floating windows.

-Both scripts are designed with minimal dependencies and focus on providing efficient, keyboard-driven workflows.
+All scripts are designed with minimal dependencies and focus on providing efficient, keyboard-driven workflows.

-> **💡 Tip**: Use `haico --help` and `zqantara --help` to view the complete
+> **💡 Tip**: Use `haico --help`, `zqantara --help`, and `symbol-search --help` to view the complete
 > documentation of all supported command-line arguments and options.

 ## Installation

 1. Clone this repository
-2. Copy `haico` and `zqantara` script to your PATH
+2. Copy `haico`, `zqantara`, and `symbol-search` scripts to your PATH
+3. For `symbol-search` to function without `fzf`, copy the `picker` script to your `PATH` as well.
-3. Set up the required API keys for `haico`
+4. Set up the required API keys for `haico`
-4. Configure Helix with the provided key bindings
+5. Configure Helix with the provided key bindings
-5. Ensure Zellij is installed and running
+6. Ensure Zellij is installed and running

 ## Video Showcase